edwarvilchez/siscobank/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.3.2

-* System dependencies
+* System dependencies Windows 11, Sublime Text 3, Rails 7.0.2

-* Configuration
+* Configuration Local Enviroment was configured using a laptop HP Elite Book model Folio 9480m

 * Database creation